erinvdoyle/tarot/README.md

 - Each answer vibrates when a choice is made, with the correct answer momentarily enlarging and changing to a green background color, while the incorrect answers change to a red background with text struck through

-- A "Next" button appears when the question answers are revealed so that the visitor may advance to the next question.
-This button disappears once clicked until the next question is answered so that the visitor may not skip questions
+- A "Next" button appears when the answers are revealed so that the visitor may advance to the next question.
+This button disappears once clicked until the next question is answered so that no questions may be skipped

 - An h3 banner appears below the quiz container when the visitor chooses their answer to the first question.
-This banner displays the score and changes background color either to green for correct or red for incorrect and resets each question to its standard background color when the "next" button is clicked to advance to the next question
+This banner displays the score and changes background color either to green for correct or red for incorrect.
+This banner resets to its standard background color when the "next" button is clicked and the visitor advances to the next question

-- Once all ten questions have been answered, final score is displayed and the Next button is replaced with a Results button
+- Once all ten questions have been answered, the final score is displayed and the Next button is replaced with a Results button

 #### Results Section